nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 ## Runtime API Lookups

 Instead of listing required API functions as an imported symbol, the malware can use the `LoadLibrary` and `GetProcAddress` API calls to load DLLs into memory and retrieve the addresses of required functions at runtime.
 The malware may even go one step further and implement a variant of `GetProcAddress` which uses hashes instead of function names; this is referred to as _API hashing_.
-Finally, the malware may even go _another step futher_ and avoid using `LoadLibrary` and `GetProcAddress` by parsing the PE header of DLLs which are already present in memory.
+Finally, the malware may even go _another step further_ and avoid using `LoadLibrary` and `GetProcAddress` by parsing the PE header of DLLs which are already present in memory.
 In practice, the following observation helps to identify when shenanigans like this are taking place.
 If the variable `ptr` points to the beginning of a DLL, then
 ```
 (ptr + *(int *)(ptr + *(int *)(ptr + 0x3c) + 0x78))
 ```